One prolonged-release hard capsule contains 80 mg of trimetazidine dihydrochloride.

-Pediatrics: The pharmacokinetics of trimetazidine has not been studied in the pediatric population (<18 years old).
+Paediatrics: The pharmacokinetics of trimetazidine has not been studied in the paediatric population (<18 years old).

 Trimetazidine is indicated in adults as add-on therapy for the symptomatic treatment of patients with stable angina pectoris who are inadequately controlled by or intolerant to first-line antianginal therapies.

-The dose is one capsule of 80 mg of trimetazidine once daily during breakfast.
+Posology: The dose is one capsule of 80mg of trimetazidine once daily during breakfast.

 The benefit of the treatment should be assessed after three months and trimetazidine should be discontinued if there is no treatment response.

-Special populations: Patients with renal impairment: In patients with moderate renal impairment (creatinine clearance 30-60 ml/min), the recommended dose is reduced by half i.e., 1 tablet of 35 mg modified-release tablet in the morning during breakfast.
+Special populations: Patients with renal impairment: In patients with moderate renal impairment (creatinine clearance [30-60] ml/min) (see Precautions and Pharmacology: Pharmacokinetics under Actions), the recommended dose is reduced by half ie, 1 tablet of 20mg twice daily, one in the morning and one in the evening during meals or 1 tablet of 35mg in the morning during breakfast.

-Elderly patients: Elderly patients may have increased trimetazidine exposure due to age-related decrease in renal function.
-In patients with moderate renal impairment (creatinine clearance 30-60 ml/min), the recommended dose is reduced by half i.e. 1 tablet of 35 mg modified-release tablet in the morning during breakfast.
-Dose titration in elderly patients should be exercised with caution.
+Elderly patients: Elderly patients may have increased trimetazidine exposure due to age-related decrease in renal function (see Pharmacology: Pharmacokinetics under Actions).
+In patients with moderate renal impairment (creatinine clearance [30-60] ml/min), the recommended dose is reduced by half ie, 1 tablet of 20mg twice daily, one in the morning and one in the evening during meals or 1 tablet of 35mg in the morning during breakfast.
+Dose titration in elderly patients should be exercised with caution (see Precautions).

 Method of administration: Capsule must be taken orally without opening it, once daily i.e. one in the morning during breakfast.